LaBoots2772/gradchallenge/README.md

 # graduationChallenge
-This is a Golf Game I made for my 8th grade graduation challenge using HTML, JS, and Phaser (Game Engine).
+This is a Golf Game I made for my graduation challenge using HTML, JS, and Phaser (Game Engine).